 - In a medium sauce pan, heat your heavy cream over medium heat until simmering.
 Remove from heat and pour over your chocolate.
 Let sit for a minute or two, then mix to combine until smooth and glossy.

-- Holding firmly to the base of the cream puff, submerge the top into the bowl of chocolate ganache, twisting a few time until evenly covered
+- Holding firmly to the base of the eclair, submerge the top into the bowl of chocolate ganache, twisting a few time until evenly covered